 How do I get paid?

 You must complete a direct deposit form as part of your employment paperwork.
 Each department has a process for time tracking and submission.
 Please discuss this process with your supervisor.
-You must follow this process to get paid for hours that you work.
+You must follow this process to get paid for the hours that you work.
 A pay schedule with payroll deadlines can be found on the MyMack Payroll Page (note: this requires Merrimack credentials to login).

 What is the required professional development and LinkedIn Learning training?
 When do I complete it?

 The Office of Student Employment will provide multiple opportunities during the semester for you to attend professional development training covering such topics as LinkedIn, resumes, mock and informational interviews, professionalism, among others.
 You will also be required to complete courses through LinkedIn Learning to develop skills specific to your current position as a student employee.
 These training sessions are required and are designed to help you excel in your current position while developing the skills necessary to secure and succeed in future internships, co-ops, and full-time employment.
 Your supervisor and the Office of Student Employment will provide more information about these sessions in the first month of the semester.